Parx Adds Snap to Its App, Rebranding the Gaming Tech as ‘betPARX’ - NewsBreak

 betPARX is the rebranded app from the Bensalem gambling site.

-Parx, the Bensalem gaming brand, has rebranded its sports betting and online casino to betParx.
+Parx in Bensalem has rebranded its sports betting and online casino to betParx.
 Katie Kohler, of Play Pennsylvania, dealt out the details from the casino’s parent, Greenwood Gaming & Entertainment.

-Parx collaborated with Playtech to engineer the back-end of the revised app.
+Parx collaborated with Playtech to engineer a back-end revision of the casino’s app.
 Playtech is a gambling software development company located on the Isle of Man, off the coast of Great Britain.

 The upgrade brings several improvements, according to Parx: